Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Introduction

 In this work, we investigate a potential exotic nuclear decay relevant to searches for new physics.
-The stability of nuclei places tight constraints on the structure of physics beyond the Standard Model~\cite{Weinberg:1967tq,Glashow:1961tr,Salam:1968rm,Gross:1973id,Politzer:1973fx,Higgs:1964pj}, including upper bounds on the amount that fundamental symmetries can be broken.
-In the case at hand, the neutrinoless double $\beta$-decay ($0\nu\beta\beta$-decay) of certain nuclei can only occur if one of the exact symmetries of the Standard Model (lepton number) is broken.
+The stability of matter places tight constraints on the structure of physics beyond the Standard Model~\cite{Weinberg:1967tq,Glashow:1961tr,Salam:1968rm,Gross:1973id,Politzer:1973fx,Higgs:1964pj}, including upper bounds on the amount that fundamental symmetries can be broken obtained from proton-decay, neutron-antineutron-oscillations, and the $\beta$-decay and $\beta\beta$-decay of nuclei, see, e.g., Refs.~\cite{Gonzalez-Alonso:2018omy,Cirigliano:2019wao,ParticleDataGroup:2024cfk,PhysRevD.110.112011,particles8010006,Pritychenko_2025}.
+In the case at hand, the neutrinoless double $\beta$-decay ($0\nu\beta\beta$-decay) of certain nuclei can only occur if one of the (accidental) symmetries of the Standard Model (lepton number) is broken.
 Determining the rates of such decays is a forefront theoretical and computational challenge due to the Majorana-neutrino~\cite{Majorana:1937} induced process, requiring two charged-current weak interactions connected by a near-massless neutrino propagating across the nucleus (see, e.g., Refs.~\cite{Haxton:1984ggj,Elliott_2015}).
-Progress toward robust computations of decay rates of nuclei continues to be impressive~\cite{Agostini:2022zub,Sevestrean:2024hxk,Horoi:2024wgs,PhysRevLett.124.232501,Castillo:2024jfj,Cirigliano:2025vye}, but keeping track of the coherent sum over low-energy excitations of the nucleus during this process, along with the strong correlations between nucleons, is a task that may be better suited for quantum, rather than classical, computation.
+Progress toward robust computations of decay rates of nuclei continues to be impressive~\cite{Agostini:2022zub,Sevestrean:2024hxk,Horoi:2024wgs,PhysRevLett.124.232501,Castillo:2024jfj,PhysRevLett.132.182502,Cirigliano:2025vye}, including with Euclidean-space lattice quantum chromodynamics (QCD) simulations, e.g., Refs.~\cite{Tiburzi:2017iux,Shanahan:2017bgi,Cirigliano:2020yhp,Nicholson:2018mwc,Tuo:2019bue,Davoudi:2020xdv,Davoudi:2020gxs,Detmold:2022jwu,Davoudi:2024ukx}, but keeping track of the coherent sum over low-energy excitations of the nucleus during this process, along with the strong correlations between nucleons, is a task that may be better suited for quantum, rather than classical, computation.